BranchMetrics/branch-deep-linking-public-api/README.md

 | "$og_url" | The URL you'd like to appear
 | "$og_app_id" | Your OG app ID.
 Optional and rarely used.

-Also, you do custom redirection by inserting the following optional keys in the dictionary:
+Also, you can set custom redirection by inserting the following optional keys in the dictionary:

 | Key | Value
 | --- | ---